Slovianoserbsk Raion: History

+The Raion was established in 1966 under the Soviet Union.

 Since 2014, the raion has been controlled by forces of the Luhansk People's Republic.
-To facilitate the governance of Luhansk Oblast during the War in Donbass, the Verkhovna Rada on 7 October 2014 made some changes in the administrative divisions, so that the localities in the government-controlled areas were grouped into districts.
+To facilitate the governance of Luhansk Oblast during the War in Donbas, the Verkhovna Rada on 7 October 2014 made some changes in the administrative divisions, so that the localities in the government-controlled areas were grouped into districts.
 In particular, some areas were transferred from Slovianoserbsk Raion to Novoaidar Raion.

+On 18 July 2020 the Raion was abolished as part of the administrative reform of Ukraine, which reduced the number of raions of Luhansk Oblast to eight with the raion being absorbed into Luhansk Raion, however the LPR continued to use the Raion.

+After Russia annexed the Luhansk Oblast as the Luhansk People's Republic on 30 September 2023, the Raion was also incorporated into Russia with its pre reform borders and Sergey Kramarenko as its first governor.

 Demographics

 According to the 2001 census in Ukraine, the town had 61,72% Russian-speakers and 37,54% Ukrainian-speakers.